 If you have a fence that is on a boundary line with a neighbor, then you should know about the California Good Neighbor Fence law.
 This will help you to understand what you and your neighbor are legally responsible for regarding your shared fence.
 The gist of the law is that since both parties are benefiting from having the boundary fence, there will be cost sharing with each neighbor responsible for half the costs.

-The “Good Neighbor Fence Act” of 2013 states: “Adjoining landowners are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence.”
+The Good Neighbor Fence Act of 2013 states: “Adjoining landowners are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence.”

+We hope you have a better idea of the laws and regulations that relate to getting a fence in California.
 Our customers have mentioned how our itemized quotes make splitting costs with their neighbors an easier process.
 We also take care of calling 811 to inspect the property so you don’t have to.

 Here are a couple of frequently asked questions to know before building a fence in California.

 Homeowner insurance will cover the cost of repairing or replacing your fence if the cause of the damage was due to a covered event.
 These vary by plan so check your insurance policy to find out exactly what will be covered.
 In many cases, covered events are things like storms, fires or vandalism.
 If it was wear and tear or lack of upkeep that caused the damage to your fence that will likely not be covered.